Global Navigation

 Josh Berman

-Josh Berman Josh Berman is the founder of an equity research firm based in Atlanta, serving the European institutional market.
+Josh Berman is the co-founder of a healthcare technology startup in Atlanta, Alii Healthcare.
 While completing a National Science Foundation traineeship with the ELC group, he and Professor Bruckman created The Turing Game, which received a Global Information Infrastructure award from Ziff Davis, and was a finalist for both the Ars Electronica and Stockholm Challenge Awards.
 In addition to his work with the ELC lab, Josh has completed research in residence at Time Warner Entertainment, Microsoft Research and The Santa Fe Institute.
 He has also held various positions in the software and financial industries.

 Susan Gov